learnbyexample/cli-computing/Files_and_Directories.md

 Python_workshop_2017.pdf  Scripting_course_2016.pdf
 ```

-* often, we want to prune which files/folders are to be listed
+* often, we want to prune which files/directories are to be listed
 * commands like `find` provide extensive features in this regard
 * the shell itself provides a matching technique called glob/wildcards
     * see [Shell wildcards](./Shell.md#wildcards) section for more examples and details
-* beginners incorrectly associate globbing with `ls` command, as a demonstration globbing results are shown using `echo` command first
+* beginners incorrectly associate globbing with `ls` command, so globbing results are shown below using `echo` command as a demonstration

 ```bash
 $ # all unquoted arguments are subjected to shell globbing interpretation